 My boyfriend got a Companion Pass by applying for two Southwest Cards from Chase, the Southwest Rapid Rewards Premier and the Southwest Rapid Rewards Plus.
-Currently, each card has a 60,000 point bonus after spending $2,000 in the first 3 months which makes it harder to reach 110,000 points.
+Unfortunately, the cards are only offering 40,000 points after spending $1,000 in the first 3 months which makes it harder to reach 110,000 points.

 These cards charge an annual fee on the first billing statement, but at $99 and $69, respectively, it’s well worth it.
 I found it hard to believe that you could get two cards that seem almost identical from the same bank, but this was the method he used to get his 104,000 points (the sign-up offer at the time was 50,000 points after a $2,000 spend on each card).

 Instead of opening two personal cards, you may have the option to open a business credit card.
 Opening one personal and one business card through Chase can be less risky if you’re approaching five credit cards in 24 months.
 The Southwest Rapid Rewards Premier Business card is currently offering a 60,000 point bonus after spending $3,000 in the first 3 months with a $99 annual fee.
-This is higher than the usual 50,000 point offer and can make it really easy to get the Companion Pass.
+This is higher than the usual offer and makes it much easier to get the Companion Pass.

 Other Options for Earning Points

 Update 4/1/2017: Transfers from hotels will no longer count towards the Companion Pass.
 You will still be able to use the sign-up bonus points, but will need to earn the additional 6,000 points through other means such as regular spending on the Southwest credit cards.

 The transfer ratios from hotel partners are not ideal, but transferring hotel points is an option for getting the extra 6,000 points needed to earn the Companion Pass.
 Points can be earned from hotel stays or they can be purchased.
 For example, 20,000 Choice Hotels points will get you the extra 6,000 points for $220.